City-of-Memphis-Wastewater/pdflinkcheck/README.md

 Now, there is PDF Engine selection in both the CLI and the GUI.
 `pypdf` is the default in pdflinkcheck.report.run_report(); PyMuPDF can be explicitly requested in the CLI and is the default in the TKinter GUI.

-Now that `pdflinkcheck` can run on Termux, we may find a work-around and be able to drop the PyMuPDF dependency.
+Now `pdflinkcheck` can run on Termux by using the `pypdf` engine.
+Benefits:
-- Build `pypdf`-only artifacts, to reduce size.
+- `pypdf`-only artifacts, to reduce size to about 6% compared to artifacts that include `PyMuPDF`.
-- Build a web-stack GUI as an alternative to the Tkinter GUI, to be compatible with Termux.
+- Web-stack GUI as an alternative to the Tkinter GUI, which can be run locally on Termux or as a web app.

 Because it works, we plan to keep the `PyMuPDF` portion of the codebase.